embeddedinn/embeddedinn.github.io/_posts/2016-10-08-Building-a-custom-IoT-dashboard.md

 mosquitto_sub -t $thingID -q 1
 ```

-When this script is called from the CGI framework, it parses the thing ID out of the URL used to call it and starts a connection on Port 80 to send all messages published to the thingID topic.
+When this script is called from the CGI framework, it parses the `thingID` out of the URL query string and starts a connection on Port 80 to send all messages published to the thingID topic.

 The following `curl` command can be used to test this implementation: